Of,RR:X,V (RRV or Irv) is spending his fourth winter at Yum Balam in Yucatan, Mexico

 A video about Piping Plover recovery efforts.

 The shores of the Great Lakes were once home to nearly 800 pairs of Piping Plovers.
 In 1990 that number had dropped to 13.
-There are currently around 65-70 nesting pairs in the Great Lakes Population.
-In 1986, the piping plover was placed on the Federal Endangered Species list.
-Their rapid population decline was, in part, due to nest disruption and predation as well as habitat deterioration.
-The Great Lakes Piping Plover Conservation Team a partner group of Federal and State Agencies, Great Lakes Tribes, Universities, Non-government organizations and interested private citizens works for recovery of this unique shorebird of the Great Lakes beaches.
+In 1986, the Great Lakes population of Piping Plovers was placed on the Federal Endangered Species list.
+Their population decline was, in part, due to nest disturbance and predation as well as habitat deterioration.
+With protection the population has increased to around 70 nesting pairs in the Great Lakes.
+The Great Lakes Piping Plover Conservation Team -- a partner group of federal and state agencies, Great Lakes tribes, universities, non-governmental organizations and interested private citizens -- works for recovery of this unique shorebird of the Great Lakes beaches.

 "...if I were required to name a sound, the remembrance of which most perfectly revives the impression which the beach has made, it would be the dreary peep of the piping plover (Charadrius melodus) which haunts there"